Fasci Siciliani: Rising tensions

-Crispi’s good intentions got lost in the outcry for strong measures.
+Crispi's good intentions got lost in the outcry for strong measures.
 In the three weeks of uncertainty before the government was formed, the rapid spread of violence drove many local authorities to defy Giolitti’s ban on the use of firearms.
 In December 1893, 92 peasants lost their lives in clashes with the police and army.
-Government building were burned as well as flour mills and bakeries that refused to lower their prices when taxes were lowered or abolished.
-Eleven people were killed on December 10, 1893, in Giardinello after a rally that asked for the abolition of taxes on food and disbandment of the local field guards (guardie campestri).
+Government building were burned as well as flour mills and bakeries that refused to lower their prices when taxes were lowered or abolished.Sicily Under Mob Control; A Series of Antitax Riots in The Island, The New York Times January 3, 1894 Eleven people were killed on December 10, 1893, in Giardinello after a rally that asked for the abolition of taxes on food and disbandment of the local field guards (guardie campestri).
 The protestors carried the portrait of the King taken from the municipality and burned tax files.
 On December 17, 1893, many people were wounded when troops fired on a manifestation in Monreale.
-Another 11 protestors were killed in Lercara Friddi on December 25.
-On January 1, 1894, 20 people were killed and many wounded in Gibellina and Pietraperzia.
-On January 2, there two dead in Belmonte Mezzagno and the next day 18 dead and many wounded in Marineo.
-Two days after, on January 5, thirteen dead and many wounded closed the series in Santa Caterina.
+Another 11 protestors were killed in Lercara Friddi on December 25.Colajanni, Gli avvenimenti di Sicila e le loro cause, pp. 178-79 On January 1, 1894, 20 people were killed and many wounded in Gibellina and Pietraperzia.
+On January 2, there two dead in Belmonte Mezzagno and the next day 18 dead and many wounded in Marineo.Serious Affair in Sicily, The New York Times, January 6, 1894 Two days after, on January 5, thirteen dead and many wounded closed the series in Santa Caterina.